It can be difficult to know how much gas and electricity you use and what energy usage group you fall into. Here's a quick guide to help you out.

 Regular heating and appliance use is likely as is multiple televisions and so this will bump up the usage.

 It's important to remember that these group summaries are intended as a guide only.
 The group you’re in isn’t necessarily hard and fast.

-  It could conceivably change with your circumstances – for example if you have chldren or take in lodgers.
+It could conceivably change with your circumstances – for example if you work from home, have children or take in lodgers.